 Plethora of Inspiration at Maison et Objet 2019 in Paris

 There are some events in the calendar of the interior design world that are just too good and important to be missed.
 These are places that you may be certain to find lots of inspiration and a great selection of products under one roof.
-It is, however, often difficult to commit oneself to attending one, with always having so many day to day tasks, that never leave a gap in a working week.
+It is, however, often difficult to commit oneself to attend one, with always having so many days to day tasks, that never leave a gap in a working week.

 I had a very limited time there, so my plan was to arrive with a pre-selected list of stands to visits.
 I already had some specific projects of ours in mind, as well as I had a feeling what else could be useful for us in the future.
 So, I went there with a list of suppliers to see.
 But this list quickly went out of the window once I entered the halls.

 Suddenly, you get surrounded by a myriad of amazing colors, textures, unexpected combinations of finishes and very cool trends.
 The hit of inspiration is so strong and stimulating, that it is hard to tell no to oneself and skip a stand.

 One quick espresso later, I decided to dive right in!

 Like a kid in a candy shop, you wander through the various stands, taking pictures as you go.
 I certainly felt like experiencing it through my iPhone lens.

 This year, I noticed several interior decorating outlets that mastered the art of setting up areas dedicated to specific time periods very close to each other.
 There were perfect reconstructions of Art Deco-inspired bars and seating areas, complete with black and white reproductions of pictures of movie stars.

 In close proximity, you could find a South America inspired modern colonial terrace, with palm trees, comfortable leather sofas, and exotic dark timber furniture.